PLEASE, STOP WITH THE SHOUTY COPY!!

 CUT THE CAPS AND REDUCE YOUR !!!!!!!!!!
 USE

 No one likes being shouted at.
 Most people know it’s bad netiquette to write in caps BECAUSE IT INDICATES SOMEONE IS SHOUTING.
 When combined with selling, Shouty Copy has the ‘SALE!
 SALE!
-SALE!’ feel to it of late night infomercials.
-People actually hate it.
+SALE!’ feel to it of old-fashioned late night infomercials.
+People rather hate those.
 We’re force-fed so much content, the minute you start to ‘raise your voice’ in your copy then – boom – the reader either switches off, or clicks elsewhere.

 Too many caps makes copy harder to read.
 Ever seen a big military parade?
-The soldiers look so neat in their uniforms, but they are legion.
-You need to double-take to distinguish male from female a lot of the time, even as they march right past you.
+The soldiers look so neat in their uniforms, but they are Legion.

 This is similar to your reader’s experience when you over-use capitals.
 It’s harder work for our brains to decode.
 Our brains love the little lines, curves and dangly bits of lower-case letters.
 Literally, those little guys help haul your messaging up into your reader’s working, short-term and (hopefully) long-term memory.

-Use lower case for your text body to make your message memorable and save your LOUD COPY for your headers.
+Use lower case for your text/body copy to make your message memorable and save your LOUD COPY for your headers (or for when you really are hollering).

 What about fornicating fonts?